zdeneksrejber/zdenecek.fun/_posts/2021-02-13-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to splace of mediocre madness!"
+title:  "Call for brave individuals!"
 date:   2021-02-13 13:03:57 +0100
-categories: introduction
+categories: Introduction, Individualism, Social Life, Adventure
 ---

 # Call for brave individuals!

 First post, eh!
-I hope it is as lame and bad as the rest of the web.
+Welcome to space and place of mediocre madness!.

 Times are challenging and so is grammar, and as a social creature, you need other creatures around.
 Well, today is your lucky day, I am a creature too.
 Although still young, I have been through some stories and adventures already, yet I might have something to share, or not.
 IT DEPENDS.
 What I am curious about is you.